E-commerce

 Why this approach works

 Because it combines visibility, business potential, and feasibility.
 Mature e-commerce SEO does not try to do everything everywhere.
-It aims to strengthen the pages and areas of the site that can create the most organic value.
+It seeks to strengthen the pages and areas of the site that can create the most organic value.

 • On the SEO side: content attracts organic traffic.